-CEPT supports a worldwide allocation for additional primary allocations (Earth-to-space) to the GSO-FSS in frequency bands between 13 and 17 GHz in all Regions.
-CEPT considers that the additional allocation of 250 MHz to FSS (Earth-space) in Region 2 and 300 MHz in Region 3 in frequency bands between 13 and 17 GHz could be made only while ensuring compatibility with existing services in these frequency bands, in particular to radio services also allocated in Region 1.
-CEPT does not support additional allocation to FSS (E-s) in the frequency bands 13:25-13:75 GHz and 15:35-15.4 GHz due to the difficulty of sharing with active and passive services operating in these bands.
+- CEPT supports a worldwide allocation for additional primary allocations (Earth-to-space) to the GSO-FSS in frequency bands between 13 and 17 GHz in all Regions.
+The band 14.5-14.8 GHz (Earth-to-space) could be considered. - CEPT considers that the additional allocation of 250 MHz to FSS (Earth-to-space) in Region 2 and 300 MHz in Region 3 in frequency bands between 13 and 17 GHz could be made only while ensuring compatibility with existing services in these frequency bands, in particular to radio services also allocated in Region 1. - CEPT does not support additional allocation to FSS (Earth-to-space) in the frequency bands 13.25-13.4 GHz and 15.35-15.4 GHz due to the difficulty of sharing with active and passive services operating in these bands.

-Issue: to review the use of the bans 5 091-5 150 MHz by the FSS (E-s) (limited to feeder links of NGSO MSS systems) in accordance with Resolution 114 (Rev. WRC-12) Preliminary CEPT position:
+Issue: to review the use of the bans 5 091-5 150 MHz by the FSS (E-s) (limited to feeder links of NGSO MSS systems) in accordance with Resolution 114 (Rev. WRC-12)